| | | | | |

 What makes a great Sim Racing VR headset?

-There are plenty of options when it comes to picking a VR headset, but you can narrow it down quite substantially for sim racing in particular.
+There are plenty of options for picking a VR headset, but you can narrow it down quite substantially for sim racing in particular.
 Before I dive in and show you some of the best models available on the market, I’d like to address some of the issues and myths that are often brought up concerning VR and sim racing.

 Will using VR in a racing simulator make you faster?